 Most closely associated with Mediterranean cooking but also very prevalent in Asian food, the…

-Taste and adjust the seasoning, then gently stir in the spinach.
-Once wilted, top with the spring onions and basil to serve.
-Or allow to cool completely, then divide between airtight containers and store in the fridge for a healthy lunchbox (see tip below).
+Taste and adjust the seasoning, then gently stir in the 80g spinach.
+Once wilted, top with the 4 diagonally sliced spring onions and ½ small pack torn basil leaves to serve.